ankitects/anki-manual/src/deck-options.md

 study fewer than the limit, or miss a day, the next day the counts will be back to your limit - they do not accumulate.

-When decks are nested (eg Parent, Parent::Child, Parent::Child::Grandchild), the way the limits are applied depends on the scheduler version.
+When decks are nested (e.g Parent, Parent::Child, Parent::Child::Grandchild),
+the way the limits are applied depends on the scheduler version.

 - V1 applies parent limits to children, regardless of which deck you click on